 The goal should be for every editor to be able to make quality suggestions on what to cut out, but until you feel comfortable with these decisions, please consult the above persons.

-3.6 Whole Classroom Edits with Commentary
+3.6 Whole Classroom Edits With Commentary

 These can be done when the production team has captured the teacher, or the teacher with a coach, or another combination of observers to the class, reviewing the class and commenting as they watch.